json-bell/mahjong-api/README.md

 - Score your Mahjong hand according to several scoring systems, including Hong-Kong Old Scoring or Chinese International Scoring
 - Track the score throughout a game by submitting hands
-- Access all this through the front-end accessible here
+- Access this through the front-end web app, synced between players here

 ## How to run locally